Tammy Faye Messner: Death

 Messner's 11 years with cancer were highly publicized.
-She was diagnosed with colon cancer in March 1996, and the disease went into remission by the end of that year.
+She was first diagnosed with colon cancer in March 1996, but later revealed she had endured bleeding for a year out of embarrassment at the prospect of seeing a male doctor.
+The disease went into remission by the end of that year.

 In March 2004, Messner made an appearance on Larry King Live and announced that she had inoperable lung cancer and would soon begin chemotherapy.
 She continued to receive chemotherapy throughout mid-2004.
 In November 2004, also on Larry King Live, she announced that she was cancer-free once again.
 She described the details of her chemotherapy and continued to appear regularly on King's show.

 A television documentary of her struggle with cancer was produced in 2004.
 It was on King's program again that she announced in July 2005 that her cancer had returned.

-In March 2006, Messner appeared again on Larry King Live.
-She said she was continuing to suffer from lung cancer, which had reached stage 4, and that she was continuing to receive treatment for it.
+In a March 2006 appearance on the show, she said she was continuing to suffer from lung cancer, which had reached stage 4, and that she was continuing to receive treatment for it.
 She also mentioned having difficulty swallowing food, suffering from panic attacks, and enduring substantial weight loss.
 As her health continued to worsen, a "Talk of the Town" article in an October 2006 issue of The New Yorker stated that she was dying in hospice care, and a December 2006 article in Walter Scott's column in Parade reported that her son Jay was "at a North Carolina hospice with his mom, [who is] gravely ill with colon cancer".